IBMSn121/GAN-paper1/README.md

 ## Reproducing step

-Note that an installed matlab program is a must for the following steps.
+Note that an installed matlab program is a must for the use of GANreproduce Package in the following steps.

 * **_Step1_** Download the two files, `DATAinGAN` and `CODEinGAN`, and put them in C:\